What is Effective Tax Rate?

 Effective Tax Rate Calculator

-This has been a guide to Effective Tax Rate Formula.
-Here we discuss how to calculate Effective Tax Rate for the Individuals and the Corporation along with the practical examples, calculator and downloadable excel sheet.
+This has been a guide to what is Effective Tax Rate.
+Here we explain its formula, how to calculate, examples, and provided a calculator.
 You can learn more about accounting from the following articles –